Rihab-Atwi/Rihab-Atwi/README.md

 <h3 align="center">I am a junior Data Analyst & Engineer</h3>

-- 🔥 Passionate about data engineering and analysis
+- 🔥 Passionate about Data Engineering and Analysis

 - 🐍 Proficient in Python and SQL for data manipulation